APPLICATION DEADLINE FOR 2026-2027 ACADEMIC YEAR:

 Program Background

 In collaboration with the Connecticut Children's Alliance, the Child Advocacy Center (CAC) Program aims to enhance the workforce and ultimately reduce child abuse and generational trauma among children and youth in Connecticut.
 Students will develop specialized knowledge, skills, and training in child abuse prevention and the provision of comprehensive, multidisciplinary, community-based services to child victims and their families.
-The seven students selected will complete a year-long practicum at a Connecticut Child Advocacy Center.
+The seven students selected will complete a year-long practicum at a Connecticut Child Advocacy Center and will receive a $1,000 stipend.
 Students can indicate their preference for the CAC location; however, it is not guaranteed.
 Read more information about the National Children's Alliance and the Zero Abuse Project.

 Program Requirements